oculus42/short-uuid/README.md

 [alexturek](https://github.com/alexturek).

 ## Recent Release Notes
+4.1.0 adds a maxLength value to translators for reference 4.0.3 fixes default generate

-4.0.0 adds consistent length translation and throws an error if provided an invalid alphabet.
+4.0.1 adds consistent length translation and throws an error if provided an invalid alphabet.
 3.1.1 updated dev dependencies which required dropping Node 4.x build test.
 Last Browserify distribution version temporarily.
-3.1.0 adds `generate()` for ease of use.
-Last version to build on Node 4.x.
-3.0.0 updates dependencies, includes a refactor for CodeClimate, and drops Node 0.x builds.
 2.3.4 corrects the behavior for UUIDs with uppercase letters.
 Last version to build on Node 0.x.

 Please see [Revisions](revisions.md) for information on previous versions.